Satori000/Tweeter/README.md

 - [x] follower list available on profile page
 - [x] tab bar navigation to user's profile
 - [x] user cannot exceed 140 count limit on the screen as it will prevent you from typing any more
+- [x] retweet and favorite buttons change color when pressed and tweets remember if you have favorited or retweeted them and remember          their color
+- [x] pull to refresh from last assignment(did not complete last week)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):